Hoohm/dropSeqPipe/README.md

 * Conda package for drop-seq-tools
 * Multithreading for java tasks
 * RData object of all the summary data and plots so that you can create your own report.
+* Implement an elegant "preview" mode where the pipeline would only run on a couple of millions of reads and allow you to have an approximated view before running all of the data.

 I hope it can help you out in your drop-seq experiment!